researchart/fse20/submissions/reusable/README.md

 - The "total solver time" captures the total time spent on solving all the queries by the solver used by Java Ranger
 - The "# distinct regions that were instantiated and successfully used" column shows the number of instantiated summaries that were used by Java Ranger.
     - This number should be similar to or the same as the "# summ. used" column in Table 2.

+# Reproducing data for Table 3
+The data for the rows labeled "SPF" and "XYZ" is already derived by regenerating the data for Table 2.
+The data for the row labeled "JBMC" can be generated as follows.
+1. Install JBMC by following the installation instructions [here](https://github.com/diffblue/cbmc/tree/develop/jbmc)
+2. cd "java-ranger-dir"/build/examples
+  - The "java-ranger-dir" refers to the fse20/submissions/reusable/java-ranger directory
+3. Use the following commands to run JBMC on each benchmark from inside the build/examples directory.
+Only the WBS and TCAS benchmarks can be expected to complete within a few seconds.
+All the other benchmarks will take longer than a day to complete.
+These commands assume that the jbmc binary is available in $PATH.
+  - jbmc  --classpath "java-ranger-dir"/build/examples/:$CLASSPATH  jbmc/wbs/WBS_jbmc.class  --unwinding-assertions
+  - jbmc  --classpath "java-ranger-dir"/build/examples/:$CLASSPATH  jbmc/tcas/tcas_jbmc.class  --unwinding-assertions
+  - jbmc  --classpath "java-ranger-dir"/build/examples/:$CLASSPATH  jbmc/replace/replace11.class --unwind 12 --unwinding-assertions
+   - jbmc  --classpath "java-ranger-dir"/build/examples/:$CLASSPATH  jbmc/nanoxml/DumpXML.class --unwind 10 --unwinding-assertions
+  - jbmc  --classpath "java-ranger-dir"/build/examples/:$CLASSPATH  jbmc/siena/SENPDriver.class --unwind 8  --unwinding-assertions
+  - jbmc  --classpath "java-ranger-dir"/build/examples/:$CLASSPATH  jbmc/printtokens2_3/printTokens2.class --unwind 82  --unwinding-assertions
+  - jbmc  --classpath "java-ranger-dir"/build/examples/:$CLASSPATH  jbmc/schedule2_3/Schedule2.class --unwind 10  --unwinding-assertions
+  - jbmc  --classpath "java-ranger-dir"/build/examples/:$CLASSPATH  jbmc/apachecli/CLI_jbmc.class --unwind 39  --unwinding-assertions
+  - jbmc  --classpath "java-ranger-dir"/build/merarbiter-v2/:$CLASSPATH  MerArbiter/MerArbiter.class  --unwinding-assertions
+     - This command needs to be run from the "java-ranger-dir"/build/merarbiter-v2 directory.